-- As the Good Book Says: But of course!
-The main point of the game is to defeat cybers and rescue the city by fighting the evil lies with your bible verses.
+- As the Good Book Says: The main point of the game is to defeat Cybers and rescue the city by fighting the evil lies with your bible verses.

 - Badass Preacher: Captain Bible, who goes around killing giant robots with a sword and shield.
 Oh, and forget things like resting or using potions - he prays to restore his health!

 - Blatant Lies: Many of the lies stated by the Cybers are lies obvious to many.
 Justified in that their purpose is to cause people to lose faith in their God by the use of brainwashing, not to lie effectively.
 In fact, failing to counter their lies with a biblical verse will cause them to zap some "faith" from you (represented by the fact that the in-game health bar has the word "faith" written on it).

 - Catch Phrase: "BIBLE POWER!"
 (Said by Captain Bible whenever he manages to successfully counter the lies of the cybers).

 - Children Are Innocent: One of the "lies" the robots tell.

 - Easy Evangelism: The people who are deceived inside the dome just need to hear a few Bible verses to change their minds.

 - Excuse Plot: The game's plot is incredibly cheesy.
 The game's true purpose, however, is mainly to aid in memorizing the verses of the bible.

 - Fake Difficulty: There are way too many Bible verses to collect and choose from.
 Some verses are used multiple times and they never leave your computer Bible if they are no longer going to be used.
 Before long, you'll have dozens of verses to look through every time you need to fight a robot, open a door, or help a deceived victim.